Frequently Asked Questions

 Q. What if my invoice bundles items together and includes unallowable items?

-They can be on the same invoice but different line items or you can get two different invoices (one for hardware and one for other services) and only submit the invoice with the hardware.
-If a computer accessory is included as a free part of buying hardware (such as a keyboard/mouse with a Dell computer), as long as the invoice says free, it will not be a problem.
+A. If hardware is bundled with unallowable items (such as licenses), you must ask the vendor to split the charges.
+They can be on the same invoice but different line items, or you can get two different invoices (one for allowable charges and one for all other charges) and only submit the invoice with the hardware.
+If an unallowable item is included for free when buying hardware (such as vendor tech support), it will not be a problem as long as the invoice shows that the unallowable item is free.

 E-rate cat 2